ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 width: "600"
 height: "400"
 title: "There Then Not "
+description: |-
-description: The Goodwin Sands a few miles from the Kent Coast.
+  The Goodwin Sands a few miles from the Kent Coast.

+  Lashed with rain on our outward ride
+  We arrived under thunderous skies,
+  Flanked by inquisitive seals
+  Our first glimpse of the sandbanks chilled, Surrounded by the unpredictable sea,
+  Would it swallow us up or let us be?

+  With trepidation we stepped ashore,
+  Trespasses on these famed sands
+  The sun appeared, a rainbow transpired
+  An amnesty?
+We hoped,
+  While the tide had other shores to scope.
 collection: Letter Postcards
 aspect: landscape
 image: /img/goodwinw-sands-part-1-blog.jpg